-Fact: A person is diagnosed with epilepsy when he or she has two or more unprovoked (“out of the blue”) seizures that occur more than 24 hours apart.
+Fact: A person is diagnosed with epilepsy when they has two or more unprovoked (“out of the blue”) seizures that occur more than 24 hours apart.
 But when something provokes a seizure, such as binge drinking, sleep deprivation or a new medication, these are not related to epilepsy.

 Myth 2: People with epilepsy are mentally ill or emotionally unstable.

 Fact: Epilepsy is an umbrella term covering many types of seizure and epileptic disorders.
 It is a functional, physical problem, not a mental one, and it has many unidentifiable causes.

 Myth 3: People with epilepsy aren’t as smart as other people.

 Fact: Epilepsy has little to no effect on a person’s ability to think, except during some seizures, during a short period following some seizures and sometimes as a side effect of certain anti-epileptic medications.